Sales and Use Tax Exclusion (STE) Program

 Using the STE Award

-To use the exclusion, approved applicants must present Qualified Property vendors with a certificate made pursuant to Board of Equalization specifications – the agency that oversees the process of using the exclusion.
+To use the exclusion, approved applicants must present Qualified Property vendors with a certificate made pursuant to the California Department of Tax and Fee Administration (CDTFA) – the agency that oversees the process of using the exclusion.
 CAEATFA does not provide a template form or offer guidance as to the drafting of a certificate.

-No money is given to approved applicants, rather approved applicants do not pay the tax at the time of purchase, or, under specific circumstances, seek reimbursement from the vendor or the Board of Equalization of sales and use tax paid on Qualified Property purchases prior to approval.
+No money is given to approved applicants, rather approved applicants do not pay the tax at the time of purchase, or, under specific circumstances, seek reimbursement from the vendor or CDTFA for sales and use tax paid on Qualified Property purchases prior to approval.

-For additional guidance on how to use the exclusion, please consult with tax counsel or visit the BOE’s website on the STE Program.
+For additional guidance on how to use the exclusion, please consult with tax counsel or visit CDTFA’s website on the STE Program.